protz/dagstuhl-rust-2025/1-Metadata.md

 # Seminar title

-Tools for a Formal Analysis of Rust
+Tools for the Formal Analysis of Rust

 # Seminar type